Prospective PhD students and PostDoc researchers

 - Statistical applications

 (of the kind that require non-trivial modelling and can drive developments in methodology for the above topics and more generally)

-The above list is in no way exhaustive and I am happy to discuss any suggestions and ideas you may have.
-Check out also my research and software pages for broad areas that I am currently interested in and my recent research outputs.
-Take a look also below at what the current PhD students in my group are working on.
+The above list is in no way exhaustive and you are very welcome to suggest your own projects and ideas.
+I suggest you also take a look below at what the current PhD students in my group are working on.

 Current PhD students and PostDoc researchers